juligu/CopilotTestAppTemplate/README.md

 Locate the following file **WebAppCustomers\Pages\Tickets\Index.cshtml**, you can create a comment to instruct Copilot to create a table to display the Tickets
 ```
-@* Display a list of tickets *@
+@* Table to display List<Tickets> *@
 ```
-Complete copilot suggestions, it should look similar to this, double check the code and validate that it makes sense
+Complete copilot suggestions, it should look similar to this, double check the code and validate that it makes sense.
+You can also use the Copilot chat feature.

 <details>
   <summary>Solution</summary>